nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Exporting all contacts in filtered list

-    1. Prerequisites: List all contacts using the a command such as `list`, `filter` etc. Multiple contacts in the list.
+    1. Prerequisites: List all contacts using the command such as `list`, `filter` etc. Multiple contacts in the list.

     1. Test case: `export`<br>
        Expected: All contacts are exported from the list.
 Details of the exported contacts found in the specified export .txt file.